Living Abroad in Costa Rica

 Become familiar with the laws, hire a reputable lawyer to help you navigate through literally unfamiliar territory, and conduct a thorough due diligence process.
 People have sold the same property to more than one gringo, or sold land without proper title or access.
 Also, it is prohibited to build within the first 50 meters of the high-tide line, nor within the next 50 to 200 meters unless there is existing housing.
 If you do build within 200 meters of the high-tide line, you can only lease the land from the government.

-- Live in a gated community or have someone watch your property while you are gone.
+Have someone watch your property while you are gone, such as a housesitter (gated communities are an option, but not ideal for cultural immersion).
 Squatters are allowed to take your property if they reside there three or more years.
 There have also been cases where people have forged a person’s name and confiscated other peoples’ property for a bribe.

 There are numerous benefits to purchasing your property in the name of a separate company, such as asset protection, avoiding transfer tax, and probate.

-- There are a lot of fly-by-nights or inexperienced developers who run out of money, and all you’ll have is a pretty gate at the entrance of the development.
+Look for a reasonably honest developer if you go for a newer house or condo.
+There are a lot of fly-by-nights or inexperienced developers who run out of money, and all you ’ll have is a pretty gate at the entrance of the development.
 Make sure the developer has a good track record, and that the development itself has the entire infrastructure in place such as electricity and roads.
 Paved is nice, but don’t expect it.
 Be sure there are phone lines and an adequate water supply.

 Stretching Your Colones